hiroCat/githubGateKeeperApp/README.md

 ## Run the server

-1. Run `ruby template_server.rb` on the command line.
+1. Run `ruby server.rb` or `rerun 'server.rb'` on the command line.
-1. View the default Sinatra app at `localhost:3000`.